A mean field game approach to equilibrium consumption under external habit formation

 \section{Conclusions}

 We study the equilibrium consumption under external habit formation in the MFG and n-player game framework.
 By assuming the asset specialization for each agent, the external habit formation preference can be naturally regarded as the relative performance, where the interaction of agents occurs via the average external habit process.
 Both linear (addictive) habit formation and multiplicative (non-addictive) habit formation are considered in the present work, and one mean field equilibrium can be characterized in analytical form in each MFG problem.
-For both preferences, we also establish the connection to the n-player game by constructing its approximate Nash equilibrium using the mean field equilibrium and the explicit order of approximation error is derived.
+For each preference, we also establish the connection to the n-player game by constructing its approximate Nash equilibrium using the mean field equilibrium.

-For future research, it will be interesting to extend our current work to MFGs and n-player games with common shock and random market model parameters, in which the mean field habit formation process becomes a stochastic process instead of a deterministic function and the FBSDE approach needs to be developed.
+For the future research, it will be interesting to extend our current work to MFGs and n-player games with common shock and random market model parameters, in which the mean field habit formation process becomes a stochastic process instead of a deterministic function and the FBSDE approach needs to be developed.
 It is also appealing to investigate the MFGs and n-player games when the external habit formation is defined by the average of the past spending maximum from all peers in the linear form as studied by \cite{DLPY22} and \cite{LiYuZ21} and in the multiplicative form as studied by \cite{Guasoni}.
 New difficulties arise in the verification of consistency condition and the approximation of the $n$-player Nash equilibrium due to the structure of the running maximum process.

-\ \\ { \textbf{Acknowledgements}: L. Bo was supported by Natural Science Foundation of China under grant no. 11971368 and 11961141009.
-S. Wang is supported by the Fundamental Research Funds for the Central Universities under grant no. WK3470000024.
+\ \\ { \textbf{Acknowledgements}: L. Bo and S. Wang are supported by National Key R\&D Program of China (No. 2022YFA1000033), National Natural Science Foundation of China (No. 11971368), Natural Science Basic Research Program of Shaanxi (No. 2023-JC-JQ-05) and the Fundamental Research Funds for the Central Universities (No. 20199235177).
 X. Yu is supported by the Hong Kong Polytechnic University research grant under no. P0039251.}